nexclouding/NexCloud/README.md

 ## Prerequisites
 The installation of Nexcloud can be supported by DC/OS CLI and GUI of Univese.
 It needs some applications such as Influx, MySQL, Redis, Kafka before the installation of Nexcloud. <br><br>
-※	If you have already install these application of Influx, MySQL, Redis, Kafka, you can use existing application.
-However, it can be possible to change the configuration of the Nexcloud installation.  ( it not necessary, if you use still default configuration of these apps.
+※	If you have already install these apps of Influx, MySQL, Redis, Kafka, you can use existing apps.
+However, you have to check the your app's configuration, if specificed configuration is used.  ( It is not necessary, if you use still default configuration of these apps.
 Please check configuration of Database Name, Password, Account, Port, VIP about these apps )
 Access to DC/OS CLI installed node
 <br>
 < DC/OS CLI Installation >  / For more information about CLI, Go to Link  (Installing the CLI)